Group behind pro-Iran AI Lego videos greets Iranians as internet blackout ends | The National

 NetBlocks says Iran's self-imposed internet blackout was the longest of its kind since the group began tracking such incidents.

-Cloudflare Radar, which also examines internet power cut, said internet restoration in Iran remained a work in progress.
+Cloudflare Radar, which also examines internet cuts, said restoration in Iran remained a work in progress.

 “Our traffic volume data shows that traffic increases are concentrated primarily in Tehran, with smaller spikes in other regions,” Cloudflare said.